teampopwork/PopWork/CONTRIBUTING.md

 # Contributing
-Thanks for contributing to PopWork!
+Thanks for contributing to PopLib!
 We **always** welcome improvements, bug fixes, and new ideas.

 ## How to contribute
 - Please open an issue to discuss major changes before starting work.